philipmessi/idea111/README.md

 # idea111
-Its a Vue.js project
-hello dear,
-this is khairul, i also include laravel as a back-end.
+Its a juagantor websites project hello dear, this is khairul, i include laravel as a back-end and codeigniter as a front-end.